Great Smoky Mountains Tennessee, USA Travel Guide

 While official community-based tourism programs may not be widespread, direct support for local communities is possible.

-Seek out certified fair trade products, though these may be less common than in larger cities.
+Seek out certified fair trade products, though these could be less common than in larger urban centers.

 Ethical spending choices contribute positively to the region.